orthanc-mirrors/orthanc-book/Sphinx/source/users/storage-commitment.rst

 In this section, we show how to query the storage commitment SCP of Orthanc from the command-line tool ``stgcmtscu``.
-This free and open-source tool originates from the `dcm4che project
+This free and open-source tool is part of the `dcm4che project
 <https://www.dcm4che.org/>`__ and simulates a basic storage commitment
 SCU.